 - implementation, and

-- diffusion of ISO IDMP standards (IDentification of Medicinal and pharmaceutical Products)
+- diffusion of ISO IDMP standards (IDentification of Medicinal Products)

 across European health systems.